mit-han-lab/fouroversix/README.md

 This repository contains three implementations of NVFP4 quantization, each of which has various limitations:

-- [CUDA](/src/fouroversix/csrc): Only supports forward passes, making it usable for post-training quantization as shown above.
-Training kernels will be released soon.
+- [CUDA](/src/fouroversix/csrc): Currently disabled, will be fixed soon.
+- [Triton](/src/fouroversix/quantize/triton_kernel.py): Supports all operations needed for efficient NVFP4 training, including stochastic rounding, the random Hadamard transform, transposed inputs, and 2D block scaling.
 Requires a Blackwell GPU.
-- [Triton](/src/fouroversix/quantize/triton_kernel.py): Slower, but supports all operations needed for efficient NVFP4 training, including stochastic rounding, the random Hadamard transform, transposed inputs, and 2D block scaling.
-Also requires a Blackwell GPU.
 - [PyTorch](/src/fouroversix/quantize/reference.py): A reference implementation written in PyTorch that can run on any GPU.
 May have some educational value.
 Should not be used in real-world use cases.

-These three implementations have very subtle numerical differences, which we are working on fixing.
+When used with 4/6, these implementations have subtle numerical differences which can cause results to differ slightly, but not in a way that should cause uniformly worse performance for any of them.
+For more details, see [here](https://github.com/mit-han-lab/fouroversix/blob/6bb13a8fc3b690154d11a1d6477bb6c2d09799e8/tests/test_correctness.py#L124-L132).

 Our `quantize_to_fp4` function will automatically select one of these backends based on your GPU and the quantization parameters you select.
-If you would like to force selection of a specific backend, you may specify it by setting `backend=QuantizeBackend.cuda` in `quantize_to_fp4`, or `a_quantize_kwargs={"backend": QuantizeBackend.cuda}, w_quantize_kwargs={"backend": QuantizeBackend.cuda}` in `apply_ptq`.
+If you would like to force selection of a specific backend, you may specify it by setting `backend=QuantizeBackend.cuda` in `quantize_to_fp4`, or `quantize_backend=QuantizeBackend.cuda` in `quantize_model`.

-### TODOs

-In the coming days and weeks, we will be updating our implementation and publishing more code.
-Here are our highest-priority items at the moment:

-- [ ] Match numerics of PyTorch and Triton backends to the CUDA backend
-- [ ] Add support for other options (MXFP4, stochastic rounding, RHT, 2D block scaling, transposed inputs) in the CUDA implementation
-- [x] Release PTQ implementations for AWQ, GPTQ, and SmoothQuant
-- [ ] Unit tests
-- [x] Training implementation + full NVFP4 linear layer with 4/6

 ## Contributing